Rod has over 40 years experience

 for GKN Building Services, a marketing executive for Oscar Faber

-& Partners and as editor of The Consulting Engineer.
-Rod has
+& Partners and as editor of a monthly magazine The Consulting Engineer.

 a degree in Civil Engineering from Imperial College of Science,

 Technology and Medicine and after graduation, worked as a surveyor

 in the Falklands and by dog sled in the Antarctic from Halley Bay, UK's most southerly research station.

 He is set up the British Antarctic Monument Trust, to create memorials to those killed in British Antarctic Territory in the pursuit of science.
 On 10 May 2011 a memorial was dedicated in the crypt of St Paul's Cathedral close to the central aisle between the tombs of Nelson and Wellington.
 On 12 May the Northern part of the Antarctic Monument was unveiled outside the Scott Polar Research Institute, Cambridge University.
 On the 25 February 2015 the Southern part of the Monument was dedicated at a moving ceremony on the waterfront of Stanley in the Falkland Islands - gateway to the Antarctic through which all UK scientists and explorers travelled South.
 Rod then led a voyage to remember visiting South Georgia and the Antarctic Peninsula where these men and women had lived, worked and died.

 Sandi Rhys Jones has some forty years experience in strategic marketing and management, communications and training for technical, professional and business to business organisations in the engineering and construction sectors.
 Since co-founding RhysJones Consultants in 1976, she has worked for a wide range of clients, including consultants, contractors, suppliers, representative organisations, local and national government.She is experienced in the management and practical implementation of business development and branding, including culture change, talent management and corporate communications.